 - Flutter: 2.1.8

 We are thrilled to have powered the growth of diverse companies powered by Passbase’s identity verification engine, including ones in FinTech, cryptocurrency, real estate, ecommerce, and healthtech amongst others.

 Identity verification has always been important, but securing digital identities has become paramount.
-As services continue to digitalize, more marketplaces and platforms remain to be built.
+As services continue to digitalize, more marketplaces and platforms remain to be built and re-using biometrics to verify users should continously be explored.
 We look forward to building the most robust, scalable, and adaptable identity verification solutions, from no-code to customizable APIs, along the way.